Father-Son theology (FST) is built on the foundational truth that we should see God as Father and ourselves as His children.

 In love, God foreordained that He would have children.
 God decided His sons and daughters will be holy and blameless.
 He foreordained that this would be accomplished through Jesus Christ.

-There you have the core message of FST.
+There you have the core message of Father-Son Theology.

-You should already relate to this message because you were created and fathered by God.
+You should already relate to this message because God created and fathered you.
 There is a longing in your heart to know God as Father and yourself as a child of Father-God.
-Your heart is longing to know whence you came, who you are, and who you will become.
+Your heart longs to know whence you came, who you are, and who you will become.

 These are subjects addressed in theology.

-It also delves deep and progresses quickly enough to captivate the attention of those already studied in the field.
+It also delves deep and progresses quickly classenough to captivate the attention of those already studied in the field.
 It is written as a textbook that may be used for personal study or in a theology classroom.
 It defines theological terms in bold letters.
-Those emboldened terms will be defined in the context.
+Those emboldened terms are defined in the context.
 This book introduces readers to the historic Church’s major doctrines, along with biblical truths at the forefront of current Christian thought.

 This work is subtitled Biblical Theology Presented in a Systematic Way.
 This terminology accurately describes what is communicated throughout Father-Son Theology but calls for an explanation.